Reviews You Can Rely On

 Short-Travel Trail Bikes

 Short travel bikes are excellent if you value variety and efficient climbing and aren't hell-bent on slaying descents.
 Short-travel trail bikes feature about 110-130mm of rear-wheel travel.
 They are practical for those looking for full-suspension confidence and comfort without sacrificing efficiency.
 Riders who like to pound out serious miles will feel comfortable aboard these short-legged steeds.
 Bicycles in this category would be an excellent option for those who ride flatter terrain or live in mountainous areas but don't want to push the envelope to get aggressive on the descents.
 Riders seeking a more well-rounded climbing/descending experience might be interested in pulling some more heft with a mid-travel bike.
-If this seems like the balance of bike skills you've been looking for, check out the 110 to 130mm options in our constantly updated review of the best trail mountain bikes.
+If this seems like the balance of bike skills you've been looking for, check out the 110 to 130mm options in our constantly updated review of trail mountain bikes.
 Travel numbers appear in the Suspension & Travel row of our Test Results and Rating Table.

 Mid-Travel Trail Bikes

 Mid-travel bikes are an MTB sweet spot perfect for anyone who destroys descents but still values climbing skills.
 These bikes are very versatile and provide strong performance in all areas.
 They balance climbing skills and descending capabilities beautifully and are comfortable on the overwhelming majority of trails.
 Mid-travel bikes are just as comfortable making the occasional trip to the bike park as they are doing a 30-mile trail ride.
 This suspension range, 130-150mm, works for a large portion of riders.
 If you live in a primarily flat or smooth region, these bikes could prove to be overkill.
 If the highlight of each of your rides is flying down the super-gnar, you should look into an enduro/long-travel rig.
-If you're interested in this multi-faceted and fun category, head over to our ever-evolving best trail mountain bike review to read about fantastic daily drivers in the 130 to 150mm range.
+If you're interested in this multi-faceted and fun category, head over to our ever-evolving trail mountain bike review to read about fantastic daily drivers in the 130 to 150mm range.
 Find travel numbers near the bottom of the Test Results and Rating Table.

 mountain bike - enduro bikes are for riders who focus more on the descent than...